All the films from all the editions, including those subsequently removed, presently totalling 1154. An easy way of seeing how…

 Crime, passion and lust for power - Sergio Leone's explosive saga of gangland America.

-Though Sergio Leone is primarily known for his westerns, his final film is a sweeping gangster epic spanning decades.
-Taking place in 1920 to 1960 America the film follows a group Jewish gangsters from childhood into their glory years of the prohibition and as they reunite in their later years.
+Though Sergio Leone is primarily known for his westerns, his final film is a sweeping gangster epic with meditations on friendship, loyalty, and the passage of time.
+Spanning decades, the film follows a group of Jewish gangsters from childhood into their glory years of prohibition, and their eventual reunion in later years.

 The Greatest Gangster Film Ever.
 I’m Not Kidding.
 I Seriously Think This Is Far Superior To The Godfather.